 Is your business no longer active?
 Do you need to know how to dissolve your LLC in California?

-If you’re no longer using your LLC, you should definitely dissolve LLC California and know more about CA Form 3522 along with finding out details about how to close an LLC in California.
+If you’re no longer using your LLC, you should dissolve LLC California and know more about CA Form 3522 along with finding out details about how to close an LLC in California.